liaud77/my-web/files/linguistic-project/corpus-analysis.md

 ## 2.2 Data Cleaning
 This research used the [UCREL Semantic Analysis System (USAS)](https://ucrel-api.lancaster.ac.uk/usas/tagger.html) for both POS and semantic tagging.

 The output from USAS tool is stored in a `.xlsx` file, with no column names, and for words that have multiple semantic codes, the values are stored in separate columns.
-This step is to name each columns, and to concatenate the separated semantic codes into one column.
+This step is to name each column, and to concatenate the separated semantic codes into one column.

 ```r
 df <- read_excel(file.choose(), col_names = FALSE, col_types = "text")